awsdocs/amazon-rds-user-guide/doc_source/USER_Migrate_MariaDB.md

 ## Performing the migration<a name="USER_Migrate_MariaDB.Migrating"></a>

-You can migrate an Amazon RDS MySQL DB snapshot to a new MariaDB DB instance using the AWS Management Console, the AWS CLI, or the RDS API\.
+You can migrate an RDS for MySQL DB snapshot to a new MariaDB DB instance using the AWS Management Console, the AWS CLI, or the RDS API\.

 ### Console<a name="USER_Migrate_MariaDB.CON"></a>